vanHeemstraSystems/drawing-heads-and-faces-headstart/README.md

-# drawing-heads-and-faces-headstart
+drawing-heads-and-faces-headstart
-Drawing Heads &amp; Faces - Headstart
+# Drawing Heads &amp; Faces - Headstart

+Based on "How to Draw Comics" at https://howtodrawcomics.net